 The Facebook Conversions API (CAPI) allows conversions to be tracked through your website’s server rather than through the user’s browser.
 This means it doesn’t require Cookies or app tracking, so it is compliant with iOS 14 privacy and data tracking changes.
 Facebook’s CAPI gives data for ad targeting, ad reporting, audience insights, and conversion optimisation, which is very powerful when used correctly.

 If the changes related to Apple’s iOS 14 update have got your head in a spin and you don’t know how to advertise effectively, Caffeine Marketing is here to help.
 We understand that many businesses won’t have the knowledge or skills required to advertise and get the results they want since the iOS 14 changes, and that’s where we come in.
 We’ll work together with you to assess your business and advertising needs and create a bespoke plan.
-To find out more, give our team a call now on 0800 955 0499 or fill in our online contact form, and a member of our team will be in touch soon.
+To find out more, give our team a call now on 0800 955 0499 or fill in our online contact form, and a member of our social media team will be in touch soon.